mw-ste/CSharpRecordTypes/RecordTypes.md

 - records support inheritance, but with some restrictions
 - records can inherit from other records and from interfaces
+- records can be split into partials

-- records can't inherit from classes
+- records can't inherit from classes :zap:
-- also classes can't inherit from records
+- also classes can't inherit from records :zap:

 Also: